 Program for Enhancing Excellence in Care (PEEC)

-PEEC is a pilot project currently being implemented in a skilled nursing facility and four day centers for older adults located in Central PA, to promote best practice approaches and enhance quality improvement.
+An eighteen-month pilot project was implemented in a skilled nursing facility and several day centers for older adults located in Central PA, to promote best practice approaches and enhance quality improvement.

 Program for Person-Centered Living Systems of Care

 The Program for Person-Centered Living Systems of Care is an academic initiative within the Geriatric Center at Penn State

 An interdisciplinary research team dedicated to identifying individuals at risk for cognitive decline and developing interventions to maximize everyday function and well-being.

 Researching Efficient Approaches to Delirium Identification (READI)

 This project aims to improve the care of older adults by developing an identification protocol to detect delirium in hospitalized adults age 70 and older.